 Associate Director: Michelle Jobes, Ph.D.

-The Animal Care and Use Program of the Office of the Director is responsible for directing animal care and use at the Intramural Research Program of the National Institute on Drug Abuse, and for providing animal research support services to the various branches of the intramural research program.
+The Animal Care and Use Program of the Office of the Director is responsible for oversight of animal care and use at the Intramural Research Program of the National Institute on Drug Abuse and provides animal research support services to intramural investigators.
 The Program also provides advice, guidance, and consultative services to scientific and administrative staff of the Institute.

 The main goal of the DDRU is to collect, analyze and disseminate the most up-to-date information about the pharmacology and toxicology of newly-emerging designer drugs of abuse, more formally known as new psychoactive substances (NPS).
 NPS include synthetic drugs which mimic the effects of stimulants (e.g., “bath salts”), cannabinoids (e.g., “spice”), hallucinogens (e.g., “NBOMes”) and opioids (e.g., fentanyl analogs).
 These substances are specifically engineered to circumvent drug control laws and are often misused as a means to avoid detection of drug use.

 - Pharmacology of newly-emerging designer drugs of abuse, such as “bath salts” stimulants and “K2/Spice” cannabinoids

 - Structure-activity relationships for ligands interacting at monoamine transporter proteins